hummingworksllc/SG90/README.md

 SG90.py

-Hook up the motor driver shield on top of the Raspberry Pi and turn it on.
+Hook up the motor driver shield on top of the Raspberry Pi.
 Connect SG90 servo to the GVS output of the motor driver shield.
+Turn on Raspberry Pi.
 Download this file on the desktop and run it.

 license